Sue J. Kim, English, Center for Asian American Studies

 B.A., Dartmouth College; M.A, Ph.D., English, Cornell University

-She currently serves as co-chair of the MLA Committee on the Literatures of People of Color of the U.S. and Canada, and as MLA Assembly Delegate for the Asian American Literature Division.
-She served as co-chair of the East of California (EOC) section of the Association for Asian American Studies (2012-14) and was co-coordinator of the 2014 International Conference on Narrative in Cambridge, MA.
+She currently serves on the Executive Council of the International Society for the Study of Narrative (2015-17) and on the Association for Asian American Studies Board of Directors (2016-2019).
+She formerly served as co-chair of the Modern Language Association's Committee on the Literatures of People of Color of the U.S. and Canada.
+She was also co-chair of the East of California section of the Association for Asian American Studies (2012-14) and was coordinator of the 2014 International Conference on Narrative in Cambridge, MA.